Sokushinbutsu/firefox-dev-appimage/README.md

-# firefox-dev-appimage
+# firefox-dev-snap
-an appimage for firefox developer edition
+A snap for firefox developer edition to allow for easy updating and installation.